 “Should I file a lawsuit after a car crash?”

-So you’ve been in an accident and you’re wondering if you can sue someone to pay for all the bills related to the accident.
+So you’ve been in an accident in 2018 and you’re wondering if you can sue someone to pay for all the bills related to the accident.
 Many people wonder if they are able to file a lawsuit after a car crash so you are not alone.
 The answer depends on where you live and what happened in the accident.

 Want an answer?
 Fill this out questionnaire to find out if you should sue for an accident